jorpppp/jorpppp.github.io/_posts/2024/08/2024-08-12-akmmexico.md

 $$ \ln(wage_{it}) = \alpha_i + \psi_{J(it)} + X'_{it} \beta + r_{it} $$

 The worker fixed effects $\alpha_i$ remain constant over time and capture individual characteristics that receive the same compensation across companies, such as skills or education.
-The workplace effects $\psi_{J(it)} capture the wage premium for all workers employed at the same workplace $J$.
+The workplace effects $\psi_{J(it)}$ capture the wage premium for all workers employed at the same workplace $J$.
 The vector $X_{it}$ contains observable characteristics of the individuals, and the term $r_{it}$ represents a residual.
 We estimate the model using social security data from the Mexican Social Security Institute (IMSS) for 2004 to 2018 in five-year intervals.

 With this model, we decompose the variance of wages as follows: